Leading Edge International Research Group

 and "Out-of-Body Experiences: How to Have Them and What to Expect"

-Consider that among the authors above, Monroe had an accurate grasp of the context, although not as much as we know today with the publication of the Matrix V project.
+Consider that among the authors above, only Monroe had an accurate grasp of the context, although not as much as we know today with the publication of the Matrix V project.

 Exploring Larger Realities & Context: The Matrix V Project

-The Matrix 5 Project, underway for 16 years, embodies a collection of the most advanced material we have realized after a 28 year period of investigation and research geared toward peeling back the layers of reality, in order to acquire an accurate context relative to our existence and experience -- something that cannot be done on that scale from within the frame of reference, but outside of it.
+The Matrix 5 Project, underway for 17 years, embodies a collection of the most advanced material we have realized after a 28 year period of investigation and research geared toward peeling back the layers of reality, in order to acquire an accurate context relative to our existence and experience -- something that cannot be done on that scale from within the frame of reference, but outside of it.
 By definition it would not be something that most would understand, coming from a strictly cultural perspective.
+The specific title is: "Information for Very Advanced, Dominant and Final 3rd Density Incarnations (From the Perspective of a Final 3rd Density Incarnation)".
 The material is NOT written for the general public, but for those with advanced thought patterns and interests who resonate along those lines.
 It details understandings about the actual existential context in which all beings exist and have their experiences, and has produced a continuing commentary with an ever-increasing knowledge base resulting from experiential observations, not from non-experiential belief systems, using a time-tested dynamic of exploration (out of body travel) shared by many people who have those abilities.
+Matrix 5, starting with Quest of the Spirit - The Ultimate Frontier, is the ultimate self-help material.